anwaypimpalkar/picoboo-thermal-imaging-surveillance-system/README.md

-# PicoBoo - Security System with Motion Tracking using Thermal Imaging and Object Detection
+# PicoBoo - - Security System with Motion Tracking using Thermal Imaging and Deep Learning

 January - April 2022 | Mini Project in TY BTech